STILL POINT

 At the still point of the turning world.
 Neither flesh nor fleshless; Neither from nor towards; at the still point, there the dance is, But neither arrest nor movement.
 And do not call it fixity, Where past and future are gathered, Neither movement from nor towards, Neither ascent nor decline.
 Except for the point, the still point, there would be no dance, and there is only the dance.

-Ghidini’s work is deeply influenced by her fascination with structure and the geometry of architecture.
-Her early practice focused on disassembling and reconstructing common chairs, a process that allowed her to explore new perspectives—particularly the interplay of negative space and structural form.
+Ghidini’s work has long been shaped by her fascination with structure and the geometry of architecture.
+Her early practice focused on disassembling and reconstructing common chairs, a process that allowed her to explore new perspectives—particularly the interplay of void and form.

-In this new series, Ghidini builds on the principles of negative space that informed her earlier assemblages, while expanding her inquiry to include ideas of stasis and movement, control and chance.
-She also draws on the formal purity of elemental shapes—squares and circles—to create compositions that balance precision with unpredictability.
-These opposing forces generate a dynamic tension that Ghidini intentionally pursues, both as a mode of visual expression and as a reflection of the contradictions inherent in lived experience.
+In Still Point, she draws on the formal purity of elemental shapes—squares and circles—to construct compositions that balance precision with unpredictability.
+These opposing forces generate a deliberate tension, one that Ghidini embraces as both a visual strategy and a reflection of the paradoxes embedded in everyday experience.

 Still Point Series, detail